voidtuxic/input2midi/README.md

 - add input action types like `hold` or `drag`
 - add modifiers to ranges and values to modulate what value is sent to midi
 - check that shitshow with ioHook keycodes
-- (if there's a solution for Windows, I'll look into it, right now, this OS can go home, sorry)

 ## Contributing